boredjo/thesisfinder/backend/src/documentation/index.html.md

 --header 'Token: tokentokentoken' \
 ```

 Thesisfinder API always expect data in the `application/json` type.
-If no data should be send, send an empty json object.
+Unless it is a `GET` or `DELETE` request, the body cannot be empty.
+At a minimum, an empty JSON object has to be sent.

 # Login